 If you are 19 or over you may qualify for the new Advanced Learner Loan which could make starting college even easier for you.
 You can apply for this from May 2019 for courses starting August 2019 and onwards to help with your tuition fees.
 Most learners aged 19 and over, studying at Level 3 and above, will qualify for these new loans from the UK government.
 It is easy to apply, household income is not taken into account and there is no credit check.
-You will not have to pay the loan back until your income is over £25,725 a year.
+You will not have to pay the loan back until your income is over a certain amount.
 For more information please contact our Student Finance Officer Jo Bowman on 01476 400281.

 Reduce your fees

 Part-time courses at Grantham College have always represented great value and there are a variety of ways in which you can reduce the cost of learning even further.